aws/aws-toolkit-vscode/resources/icons/README.md

 -   `resources/stylesheets/icons.css`
 -   `contributes.icons` in [package.json](../../package.json)

+This script should be ran using `npm run generatePackage` after making updates.
 Any changes made to `package.json` should be committed with the relevant icons.

 ## Fonts